kpresco2/Travel-Blog/_posts/2021-04-11-ASBK-Wakefield-Park-Day1.md

 ---
 layout: post
 ---
 Left home around 7am and stopped at Nambour for petrol (30c a litre cheaper than our local).
-Struggled with traffic until the Beerwah turn-of, after that iot was easy going to Esk.
+Struggled with traffic until the Beerwah turn-off, after that it was easy going to Esk.